not-wilson/bitmex-socket/README.md

 // Unsubscribe from tables.
 disconnected_stream.unsubscribe('table', 'table')

-// Connect and Disconnect are available.
-When connect is called after a disconnection, the stream
-// will attempt to authenticate and subscribe to any tables it was previously listening for.
+// A socket can be disconnected manually via disconnect(), if connected manually after, the socket will attempt to authenticate (if needed) and subscribe
-// It will attempt to resume it's previous state prior to any disconnect/unsubscribe call. disconnected_stream.connect() disconnected_stream.disconnect()
+// to any channels it was subscribed to priror to disconnect(). disconnected_stream.connect() disconnected_stream.disconnect()